ajeje93/speedtest-to-mongodb/README.md

 * `MONGODB_COLLECTION`, the MongoDB collection name
 * `DELAY_SECONDS`, the delay between each speedtest in seconds
 * `LOGGING_LEVEL`, the logging level.
 It can be one of these values: `DEBUG`, `INFO`,`WARNING`,`ERROR`,`CRITICAL`
+* `SPEEDTEST_SERVER_ID`, the <https://www.speedtest.net> server ID (e.g.: 4302 for Vodafone IT).
+If missing the speedtest-cli will autoselect a server

 ## Run